7esting/django_tdd/cheat_sheet.md

 git push -u origin master
 ```

+A developer will pull the lastest changes from the branch before making creating or updating code on said branch to avoid conflicts when commiting.
+**Git pull** `git pull --help`
+...
+Assume the following history exists and the current branch is "master":

+                     A---B---C master on origin
+                    /
+               D---E---F---G master
+                   ^
+                   origin/master in your repository

+       Then "git pull" will fetch and replay the changes from the remote master branch since it diverged from the local master (i.e., E)
+       until its current commit (C) on top of master and record the result in a new commit along with the names of the two parent commits and
+       a log message from the user describing the changes.

+                     A---B---C origin/master
+                    /         \
+               D---E---F---G---H master

+       See git-merge(1) for details, including how conflicts are presented and handled.*
+...

 **Check GitHub to verify the previous commit succeded and commit and push again**
 ```
 git status